 Kuching is a veritable treasure trove of historical buildings, remarkable stories and diverse food.
-At 09:00 meet the guide for your morning walking tour and wander the streets of this quaint town learning about the recent history and sampling local food from a range of ethnic groups.
-Start the day with a traditional Sarawak laksa – a local favourite of noodles, fish, prawns or chicken in a spicy coconut broth.
+At 09:00, meet the guide for your morning walking tour and explore the streets of this quaint town, learning about its recent history and sampling local food from a range of ethnic groups.
+Start the day with a traditional Sarawak Laksa – a local favourite of noodles, fish, prawns, or chicken in a spicy coconut broth.
 This is arguably the best laksa available in Kuching!

 Enjoy the afternoon at leisure.

-At 17:30 embark on a 2-hours sunset cruise along the Sarawak River aboard a traditional boat.
+At 17:30, embark on a 2-hour sunset cruise along the Sarawak River aboard a traditional boat.
 This is the perfect way to end the day of discovery in Kuching, and provides an alternative view of the city waterfront, reminiscent of the days when Kuching was accessible only by water.

 Inclusions: